 In The Know

-We can still learn a lot from getting offline.
-Whether it’s from taking classes & workshops, to hearing from some wise older people, or perhaps exploring other cultures through film, food & travel.
-It can still happen from reading actual book or maybe even simply going outdoors and observing nature.
-The point is, there’s a lot out there, and if you find yourself getting too drawn into the online forums and digital rabbit holes, remind yourself that you can break away and still remain informed.
+You can still gain a significant degree of enlightenment from reading actual books or simply going outdoors and observing nature.
+The point is, there’s a lot out there.
+If you find yourself getting too drawn into the online forums and digital rabbit holes, remind yourself that you can break away and still remain informed.

 Now for those of you who wish to continue braving the digital world, don’t lose hope!
 Not all online content is bad!
-I’m here after all;) Rather, it takes a degree of curation and copious amount of critical thinking to wade through the volume of news being disseminated online.
+I’m here after all.😉 Rather, it takes a degree of curation and copious amount of critical thinking to wade through the volume of news being disseminated.
 Why I personally recommend grounding yourself in some good history sources first.

 Indeed, you’d be surprised by how much some fundamental history & geography can actually teach you!
 To begin with, it can help you better understand where you came from in terms of your place in the big picture.
 That itself can be pretty revealing.
 Furthermore, it can also help with understanding the how & why of present circumstances.
 Learning more about the root cause of things can also shed light on how various issues interconnect.

 Being Informed – It’s A Continuous Process

 Diving into history will also provide for learning about science, nature, politics, economics, technology… actually it covers quite the spectrum!
 I’m showing my own personal preference here, as I highly recommend & encourage the further study of history.
 It’s clearly awesome!